langmead-lab/monorail-external/README.md

 `study_loworder` and `run_loworder` are *always* the last 2 characters of the study and run accessions/IDs respectively.

 Your study and run accessions/IDs may be very different the SRA example here, but they should still work in this setup.
 However, single letter studies/runs probably won't.

+## Getting Reference Indexes

+You will need to either download or pre-build the reference index files including the STAR, Salmon, the transcriptome, and HISAT2 indexes used in the monorail pipeline.

+Reference indexes + annotations are already built/extracted for human (HG38, Gencode V26) and mouse (GRCM38, Gencode M23).

+For human HG38, `cd` into the path you will use for the `$RECOUNT_REF_HOST` path in the `singularity/run_recount_pump.sh` runner script and then run this script from the root of this repo:

+`get_human_ref_indexes.sh`

+Similarly for mouse GRCM38, do the same as above but run:

+`get_mouse_ref_indexes.sh`

+For the purpose of building your own reference indexes, the versions of the 3 tools that use them are:

+* STAR 2.7.3a
+* Salmon 0.12.0
+* HISAT2 2.1.0

+For the unifier, run the `get_unify_refs.sh` script with either `hg38` or `grcm38` as the one argument.